SECTION 9: HAZARDOUS MATERIALS

 - Name and address of the carrier they work for.

 - Phone number where they can be reached.

 - Classification, name, and quantity of hazardous materials involved, if such information is available.

-- Type of incident and nature of hazardous substance involvement and whether a continuing danger to life exists at the scene.
+- Type of incident and nature of hazardous materials involvement and whether a continuing danger to life exists at the scene.

-You should know these immediate reporting requirements so you can give your employer the required information.
-Carriers must also make detailed written reports within 30 days.
+Be prepared to give your employer the required information as well.
+Carriers must make detailed written reports within 30 days of an incident.

-The Chemical Transportation Emergency Center (CHEMTREC) in Washington D.C. also has a 24 hour toll free line (1-800-424-9300).
-CHEMTREC was established to provide emergency personnel with technical information about the physical properties of hazardous products.
+The Chemical Transportation Emergency Center (CHEMTREC) in Washington also has a 24-hour toll-free line.
+CHEMTREC was created to provide emergency personnel with technical information about the physical properties of hazardous materials.
 The National Response Center and CHEMTREC are in close communication.
-If you call either one, they will tell the other about the problem, when appropriate.
+If you call either one, they will tell the other about the problem when appropriate.